Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: SWH Dataset Description

-We now briefly describe the {\it SWH} dataset used in this study: Fig.~\ref{fig:dataset} represents a simplified version of the graph extracted from the Software Heritage project \cite{abramatic_building_2018}, which collects software release source codes from open source communities.
-The main nodes are snapshots of software source code, including subtypes $RV$ for {\it revisions} and $RL$ for {\it releases}, each uniquely identified by an intrinsic identifier.
-The edges between them represent ancestor/descendant relationships, tracking the previous version(s) from which each version derives.
-Other nodes represent the locations of the open source project origins $O$, which can be found on some public forges (e.g. {\it github.com} or {\it gitlab.com}).
+We now briefly describe the SWH dataset used in this study.
+Figure~\ref{fig:dataset} represents a simplified version of the graph extracted from the Software Heritage project \cite{abramatic_building_2018}, which collects software source code from open-source communities.
+For our analysis, we first consider software versions, understood as snapshots of the source code at a given time.
+These include two subtypes: $RV$, representing {\it revisions}, and $RL$, representing {\it releases}, each uniquely identified by an intrinsic identifier.
+The directed edges between $RV$ and $RL$ nodes represent ancestor/descendant relationships, tracking the previous version(s) from which each version derives.
+Other nodes represent open-source software development {\it origins} $O$, i.e., individual projects hosted on public {\it forges} (e.g., \textit{github.com}, \textit{gitlab.com}).
+These platforms typically aggregate large numbers of such origins.
+Edges between origin nodes and $RV/RL$ nodes represent the locations from which the corresponding software versions were extracted by the Software Heritage crawler.

-The results we present here are based on an extraction timestamped March 23, 2021~\cite{swhaws}, which we will refer to as the $initial~dataset$.
-It includes nearly $\sim 10^{10}$ nodes (including approximately $2~10^9$ software releases and revisions, and around $\sim 130~10^6$ origins; see Relication Package for details).
-The very large size of this network, makes this corpus a good candidate for studying its dynamical properties, thus avoiding some of the limitations typically encountered with the much smaller networks usually studied.
+The results presented here are based on a snapshot of the SWH dataset from March~23, 2021~\cite{swhaws}, which we refer to as the {\it initial dataset}.
+It includes nearly $10^{10}$ nodes, including approximately $2\times 10^9$ software releases and revisions and around $1.3\times 10^8$ origins (see the Replication Package for details).

-In this network, temporal information is found in software versions ($RV$ and $RL$ nodes) through one timestamp corresponding to the $commit$ date of the version (i.e., the date when it was made available to the other developers of the project via the project's source code version management tool), and possibly a second timestamp associated with the author's commit date if author differs from the committer.
-For more details, refer to the first large-scale study of this dataset~\cite{rousseau_ese}, and a discussion on suitble graph representations for analyzing intrinsic properties at scale~\cite{pietri_determining_2024}.
+In this network, temporal information is found in software versions ($RV$ and $RL$ nodes) through one timestamp corresponding to the {\it commit} date of the version (i.e., the date when it was made available to other developers of the project via the source code version management tool), and possibly a second timestamp associated with the author's commit date, if the author differs from the committer.
+Because nodes are identified by intrinsic identifiers associated with software versions, the lower layers form a directed acyclic graph (DAG).
+For more details, we refer to previous studies of this dataset \cite{rousseau_ese,pietri_determining_2025}, the latter including a discussion of suitable graph representations for analyzing intrinsic properties at scale.

-Initially, we focus on the subgraph of natively temporalized nodes, then extend to the entire graph.